Nadia-143/EDA_project_1/EDA_project1_Proposal.md

    Primarily MTA turnstile data obtained from (http://web.mta.info/developers/turnstile.html.)

 + What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?
-  This project was done by: \n
+  This project was done by:

         Nadia Alghamdi
         Manal AlQahtani